JasonP02/JasonP02.github.io/_projects/slam.md

 ## Challenges & Solutions
 The main challenge was implementing efficient bundle adjustment for large-scale mapping.
 The project focused on optimizing data storage and processing for Raspberry Pi deployment, though implementation of loop closure remains incomplete.

+### Bundle Adjustment
+Bundle adjustment is how the robot refines it's understanding of the scene.
+Mathematically, it is an optimization problem.
+Bundle adjustment itself is not hard, but managing all of the data efficently is.

+### Loop Closure:
+Loop closure is an algorithm that allows the robot to 'close the loop' (know that it has been at a location before).
+This is really hard to do.
+I used ORB features to help the robot remember where it has been, but I was unable to get the loop closure to work.